awsdocs/amazon-chime-user-guide/doc_source/webhooks.md

 ## Webhooks Errors<a name="webhooks-errors"></a>

 The following is a list of webhook\-related errors:
 + The incoming webhook rate limit for each webhook is 1 TPS per chat room\.
 Throttling results in an HTTP 429 error\.

-+ Messages posted by a webhook must be 16k or less\.
++ Messages posted by a webhook must be 4 KB or less\.
 A bigger message payload results in an HTTP 413 error\.
 + If the webhook URL is regenerated, using the old URL results in an HTTP 404 error\.

-+ If the webhook in a room is deleted, using the old URL results in an HTTP 404 error
++ If the webhook in a room is deleted, using the old URL results in an HTTP 404 error\.
 + Invalid webhook URLs result in HTTP 403 errors\.
 + If the service is unavailable, the user receives an HTTP 503 error in the response\.